RobDWaller/code101/README.md

 ## Training Tasks

-There are three simple training tasks.
-Two are focussed on JavaScript and one on CSS, both of which make use of HTML.
+There are three training tasks, two are focussed on JavaScript and one on CSS.
+All the tasks make use of and effect HTML.

+Before you begin remember to open the code in a text editor like [Atom](https://atom.io/) and the `training-files/index.html` file in a web browser such as Chrome.

-### Task One: Add a Page Title
+### Task One: Add a Page Title with JavaScript

 The first task requires you to edit the file `training-files/scripts/title.js`.
-The aim of the task is to add a title to the webpage by adding text to the `H1` element in the HTML.
+The aim is to add a title to the webpage by placing text within the `H1` element in the HTML file `index.html`.

 ```html
 <h1 id="blog-title"></h1>
 ```

-The first step is to define what our title will be.
-We do this by editing the value that is assigned to the `title` variable in the JavaScript code.
-This will define what text will appear on the webpage.
+To define what our page title will be we need to assign a value to the `title` variable in the `title.js` file.
+Find the title variable and place some text between the quote marks and end your line with a semi-colon `;`.

 ```javascript
 var title = 'Set the title to what you want';
 ```

 Next we need to select the HTML element we want to add the title text to.
-In this case it's the `blog-title` element, defined by the `id=""` attribute and referenced above.
-We access the element using the `getElementById()` method available in JavaScript.
+In this case it's the `blog-title` element in the `index.html` file.
+The connection between the JavaScript is made via the `id="blog-title"` attribute place on the H1 element in the `index.html` file.
+We access the in JavaScript element using the `getElementById()` method available in JavaScript.

 ```javascript
 var titleElement = document.getElementById('blog-title');
 ```

 Finally we assign the title to the HTML element.
-We do this by assigning our `title` variable to the `titleElement.innerHTML` property.
+We do this by assigning our `title` variable to a `innerHTML` property on the `titleElement` variable.

 ```javascript
 titleElement.innerHTML = title;
 ```

 And we're done.
-Save your file and when you refresh your HTML page you will now see the title you defined appear on the web page.
+Save your `title.js` file and when you refresh your HTML page in your browser you will now see the title you defined appear on the web page.

+If you have any problems it will most likely relate to syntax.
+Check that any text you added sits within quote marks and that all your code lines end with a semi-colon.

-### Task Two: Add the Blog Posts
+### Task Two: Add blog posts via JavaScript

-Open the file `training-files/scripts/blogs.js`.
-In this task we are going to add some blog posts to our web page which will involve looping through an array and adding each array item to the page.

-Our blogs array is made up of a list of objects that contain titles and authors.
+Open the JavaScript file `training-files/scripts/blogs.js`.
+At the top of the file you will see a variable called `blopPosts`.
+This variable has been assigned an array of data, an array is just like a list and contains items.
+In this case we have a list of blogs each containing a title and an author.
+Our aim is to display these blog items on our web page.

 ```javascript
 var blogPosts = [